QuartermindGames/ape/docs/coding_standards.md

 - Functions under 'core' should be prefixed with `ape_`
 - Under 'common', use `com_`
 - Under 'game', use `game_`
-- Under 'node', use `nd_`
+- Under 'acm', use `acm_`
-- If it's something that could be used everywhere, and isn't specific to the needs of the engine, consider putting it in 'kernel' instead
+- If it's something that could be used everywhere, and isn't specific to the needs of the engine, consider putting it in 'kernel' or 'common' instead
 - Forge is a little different given it's written in C++—my suggestion there is to just go with what you see...

-Some functions are also prefixed with `ss_`; this is a shorthand for SnortySoft, but it's an old convention.
+Some functions are also prefixed with `ss_`; this is shorthand for SnortySoft, but it's an old convention.

 ## Console Commands and Variables